-To mark the International Day of the Girl, October 11, 2017, USAID's Office of Gender Equality and Women's Empowerment (GenDev) will launch #GirlsShine, a global conversation designed to promote girls' voice and agency.
+To mark the International Day of the Girl, October 11, 2017, USAID's Office of Gender Equality and Women's Empowerment (GenDev) will launch #GirlsShine, a global conversation designed to amplify girls' voices.

 We invite you to share stories, photos, videos, and the message of USAID’s commitment to uplift girls, by using the hashtag #GirlsShine.

 - The world is brighter when girls share their spark! #GirlsShine #IDG2017

 - #GirlsShine when they can #learn, #lead & be healthy!
 How do you empower girls around you? #IDG2017

 - Join USAID in helping #GirlsShine on #DayoftheGirl!
 Watch for stories about our work to empower girls around the world. 🌠 #IDG2017